WHaverals/IntroDH-Fall2024/datasets.md

 - **[The Million Song Dataset](http://millionsongdataset.com/)**: A repository of audio features and metadata for a million contemporary popular music tracks.
 - **[The Free Music Archive](https://freemusicarchive.org/)**: 343 days of Creative Commons-licensed audio from 106,574 tracks from 16,341 artists.
 343 days of Creative Commons-licensed audio from 106,574 tracks from 16,341 artists.
 - **[VoxPopuli Speech Corpus](https://huggingface.co/datasets/facebook/voxpopuli)**: Audio and transcriptions of speeches from European Parliament sessions spanning 2009-2020.
 It includes data for 18 languages and features 29 hours of non-native English speech.
+- **[Elders Project](https://eldersproject.incite.columbia.edu/)**: The Baldwin-Emerson Elders Project is a nationwide initiative focused on preserving the histories of Black, Latine, Asian, Indigenous, and queer elders.

 ### Movie and Dialogue Datasets
 - **[Cornell Movie-Dialogs Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html)**: Large metadata-rich collection of fictional conversations extracted from raw movie scripts.